-In the ideological divide that has led to stalemate over the congressional redistricting map, Republican leaders in the House have argued that the Senate map lacks "consistency."
+The ideological divide that has led to stalemate over the congressional redistricting map, Republican leaders in the House have argued that the Senate map lacks "consistency."

 The proposed Senate plan no longer divides Hillsborough and Sarasota counties, but it creates a new division by shifting the Orlando-based district, now held by U.S. Rep. Dan Webster, into Lake County.

-Republicans in the Senate have staunchly defended the Senate's position.
+Republicans in the Senate has staunchly defended the Senate's position.
 Even Sen. Bill Galvano, Senate Reapportionment Committee chairman, argues it is the preferred approach, even though his home county remains more whole in the House's map than the Senate's.

 The House argues that by failing to apply the same standards across the map, the Senate risks having the court reject its map.
 The Senate counters that the House's base map, as drawn by staff, fails to include the legislative input essential to the redistricting process.